jamesaphoenix/Python_For_SEO/README.md

 ## Schema Optimisation

 9. How to extract schema at scale
-10. How to create video or article schema at scale
+10. How to create video or article schema At Scale

 ## Google Cloud Platform